Japanese hip-hop: 1990s

 An example of an underground attack on mainstream J-Rap is Lamp Eye's "Shogen," in which rapper You the Rock disses the more pop oriented group Dassen Trio.
 Writer Ian Condry argues that the rappers on this track are closely emulating the traditional macho posturing of rap, citing influences such as Public Enemy and Rakim.
-The video reflects this image in its roughness and tone Dassen Trio, and other pop rappers, respond to such attacks with the argument that their subject matter is more culturally appropriate and accessible for Japanese fans, and question the standards of "realness" put forth by underground rappers.
+Dassen Trio, and other pop rappers, respond to such attacks with the argument that their subject matter is more culturally appropriate and accessible for Japanese fans, and question the standards of "realness" put forth by underground rappers.

 Actual Japanese rap lyrics have a tendency to refer to mundane subjects such as food, cell phones, and shopping.

 2000s, 2010s and 2020s

 Since 2000, the hip hop scene in Japan has grown and diversified.
 Hip-hop style and Japanese rap has been an enormous commercial success in Japan.
 In a 2003 interview with the BBC, Tokyo record-store owner, Hideaki Tamura noted "Japanese hip-hop really exploded in the last two, three years.
 I never thought there would be a time when Japanese records could outsell American ones but it's happening."
 Additionally, a huge number of new scenes have developed.
 These include “rock rap to hard core gangsta, spoken word/poetry, to conscious, old school, techno rap, antigovernment, pro-marijuana, heavymetal-sampled rap, and so on.”

 Tamura points to a shift in Japanese hip hop, when artists began to focus on issues pertinent to Japanese society, versus previous styles and subjects that were copied from US hip hop culture.
 For Japan, the style of hip hop was much more appealing than topics popular in American hip hop, such as violence.
 Ian Condry, on the other hand, focuses on an interplay between local and global hip hop within the genba of Japan.
 For Condry, Japanese hip hop was born out of simultaneous localization and globalization of hip hop culture, rather than a shift between the two binary factors.